MileHacker Logo

 Community Tourism

-Support tours or activities that directly benefit local communities.
+Support trips or things to do that directly benefit local communities.
 Going to the Mida Creek boardwalk, organized village tours, or purchasing crafts from local co-operatives.

 Local Support